Khavs01/Dualsense-Remap-Runiverse/PROJECT_STRUCTURE.md

 # Project Structure

-This document explains the structure of the DualSense Controller Mapper project.
+This document explains the structure of the DualSense Controller Mapper project for Runiverse.

 ## File Structure